mbaasy/docs/graphql/authentication.md

-# GraphQL API - Authentication
+# GraphQL API - Authentication & Programmatic Access

 Programmatic access to the GraphQL API requires authentication via a Service Account furnished [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token).

+Service accounts can be created on the ***[Mbaasy App Publisher Console](https://console.mbaasy.com) > Account > Organizations > [Organization] > Access > API Service Accounts*** page.

-To use the GraphQL API with a service account, you must generate a JWT, signed with the private key you receive when you create a service account.
+To use the GraphQL API with a service account, you must first generate a JWT, signed with the private key you receive when you create a service account.

 It is important to note that **Mbaasy does not save the private key** anywhere on our system, we make it available to you only on creation.
 If you loose your private key you will need to create a new service account.